 - i.
+The amounts of transactions for the prior year with MedKey represented the transactions between MedKey and WuXi Biologics (Zhejiang) Co., Ltd since acquisition date. - ii.
 NextCode Shanghai was no longer ultimately controlled by the Shareholders of the Company as defined in Note 42(b) and thus was no longer a related party of the Group since September 2, 2021.
-The transactions for the current year disclosed represented the transactions from January 1, 2021 to September 1, 2021. - ii.
-The amounts of transactions with MedKey represented the transactions between MedKey and Pfizer Hangzhou since acquisition date.
+The transactions for the prior year disclosed represented the transactions from January 1, 2021 to September 1, 2021.